 There is a name string, icon, and some unfinished functionality for a "Defense" command similar to the one from The Thousand-Year Door (which replaced this game's "Do Nothing").
 Modifying some memory when the Strategies menu is open will allow it to be used.
-Mario flips through a few animations when used at first but otherwise he goes into a defense pose.
-It functions completely as well!
-It lowers the damage by one and you can time your block to reduce its damage by one more point too!
-Why this was scrapped though is unknown.
+Mario flips through a few animations when used at first but then goes into a defensive pose.
+It functions completely as well: it lowers damage taken by one, and you can time your block to reduce the damage by one more point too!
+Why this was ultimately scrapped is unknown.

 While impossible in normal gameplay, an equipment status for not having any boots on (similarly to the hammer at the beginning of the game) exists and can be enabled with the following GameShark codes: